simpleclub/firebase-rules-helper/README.md

 You can mix and match those packages as you wish.

-For example, you can only use `firebase-rules-coverage` to generate coverage reports, or only `firebase-rules-generator` to split your rules across different files.
+For example, you can only use `@simpleclub/firebase-rules-coverage` to generate coverage reports, or only `@simpleclub/firebase-rules-generator` to split your rules across different files.
 Or you can also split your rules across different files and then generate coverage reports on those files.

 ---